 Make eye contact with someone for a few seconds before moving on.
 This will prove your self-assurance and involvement.

-While maintaining eye contact is vital, you don’t want to come across as weird or pushy.
+While maintaining eye contact is vital, you don’t want to appear weird or pushy.
 Make an effort to glance away from time to time to give your audience a rest.

 6. Project your voice for better audibility